bromso/iOS-popular-apps/README.md

 ![Sketch-example](images/header.jpg)
-# 83 vectorized iOS popular apps (iPhone)
+# 90 vectorized iOS popular apps (iPhone)
-Sketch vectorized template of 83 popular iOS apps.
+Sketch vectorized template of 90 popular iOS apps.
 This project is not made for commercial use.
-For further details, read the [discalimer](#discalimer) and [Copyright & License](#copyright-and-license)
+For further details, read the [disclaimer](#disclaimer) and [Copyright & License](#copyright-and-license)
 Created by [Jonas Bröms](https://twitter.com/jonasbroms).

 ## Table of contents